FenderLang/Flux/Readme.md

 # Tokens

-To tokenize your input you simpily just do
+To tokenize your input you just do
 ```rust
 lexer.tokenize(test_input).unwrap()
 ```